Valeria Golino

 Valeria Golino (born 22 October 1965) is an Italian actress and film director.
-She is best known to English-language audiences for her roles in Rain Man, Big Top Pee-wee and the two Hot Shots! films, particularly the olive-in-the-belly-button scene.
-In addition to David di Donatello, Silver Ribbon, Golden Ciak and Italian Golden Globe awards, she is one of four actresses to have twice won the Best Actress award at the Venice Film Festival.
+She is best known to English-language audiences for her roles in Rain Man, Big Top Pee-wee (both 1988), and Hot Shots!
+(1991).
+She has won David di Donatello, Nastro d'Argento, Ciak d'oro, and Globo d'oro awards, and is one of four actresses to have twice won the Best Actress award at the Venice Film Festival.

 Early life

-Golino was born in Naples, Italy, the daughter of an Italian father who was a Germanist scholar, and a Greek mother, Lalla, who was a painter.
-One of her grandmothers was Egyptian-French.
+Golino was born on 22 October 1965 in Naples, Italy, the daughter of an Italian father who was a Germanist scholar, and a Greek mother, Lalla, who was a painter.
+One of her grandmothers was Egyptian French.
 She grew up in an "artistic household", and after her parents split up, was raised alternating between Athens and Sorrento (near Naples).
 Golino is the niece of the journalist Enzo Golino at L'Espresso, and her brother is a musician.
 When she was a girl, her mother frequently took her to the cinema, and she quickly became interested in films.
 In spite of this, though, she never thought about pursuing a film career until she made her first movie.
 Instead, she wanted to be a cardiologist.

-Valeria was diagnosed with scoliosis at age 11, and she had to have a steel rod implanted in her back for five years.
+Valeria was diagnosed with scoliosis at age 11, and she had a steel rod implanted in her back for five years.
 She remained in the care of a surgeon in Chicago for six months, where she learned to speak English.
 At age 14, she started to work as a fashion model in Athens, Milan, London, and Los Angeles.
 She was in TV commercials for beer, perfume, and cosmetics, and she modeled swimsuits and blue jeans.
-Being an unfocused student, she dropped out of high school after acting in her first movie.

 Career

 1983–1987

 Golino never formally studied acting.
-Her career started by chance when her uncle Enzo received a phone call from the director Lina Wertmüller, who was searching for a young girl for her movie, and encouraged Golino to go to Wertmuller's house to meet her.
+Her career started by chance when her uncle Enzo received a phone call from the director Lina Wertmüller, who was searching for a young girl for her movie, and encouraged Golino to go to Wertmüller's house to meet her.

 The two met and Valeria was eventually cast in her first film, A Joke of Destiny (1983), alongside Ugo Tognazzi after an audition where she performed Shakespeare.
-Despite her parents' reservations and Wertmuller's demanding on-set behavior, she liked the experience so much that she decided to pursue an acting career.
+Despite her parents' reservations and Wertmüller's demanding on-set behavior, she liked the experience so much that she decided to pursue an acting career.
 She gave up modeling, which she had never found fulfilling or interesting, and started to study diction and elocution.
-Among her early auditions were Una spina nel cuore (an audition that she called "distasteful") and The Name of the Rose but was passed over for both films.
+Among her early auditions were A Thorn in the Heart (an audition that she called "distasteful") and The Name of the Rose but was passed over for both films.
 She was offered roles in Giochi d'estate (1984) and other similarly themed romantic films about teenagers, but she turned them down to focus on smaller and more challenging projects.